-Another easy feature to miss in Slack is the fact that you can Direct Message people in a group.
+Another feature that’s easy to miss in Slack is the fact that you can Direct Message people in a group.
 That’s because, unlike Twitter, Slack defines a Direct Message as any chat that takes place outside of a channel.
-To create a group DM, just click the plus sign next to Direct Messages and add the people you want to participate.
+To create a group DM, click the plus sign next to Direct Messages and add the people you want to participate.
 They’ll always see a notification for that chat.

 If you use the free version of Slack, you might start seeing messages about storage problems with a tip to upgrade to the paid version.
 The truth?
 You can keep uploading images and files, and you won’t run out of storage.
 Instead, older messages, files and images will “roll off” in the archive and you won’t be able to see them anymore.

 Another major timesaver lets you quickly edit your most recent message in a channel.
-Just press the up arrow, and you’ll quickly see the message in an editing window.
+Just press the up arrow, and you’ll see the message in an editing window.

 Tagging people makes sense because the person you tag sees a notification (or the channel pops up as bold if they turn off notifications).
-Another handy tip is to tag channels, because when someone sees that tag, they can quickly click the tag to go to that channel.
+Another handy tip is to tag channels, because when someone sees that tag, they can click the tag to go to that channel.

 Slack can become confusing for teams over time as you try to keep track of your messages.
-One of the coolest features is reminders.
+That’s why one of the coolest features is reminders.
 To use it, just type “/remind” and follow the instructions to tag the person, type the reminder, and pick the date.
 Your message won’t appear for that user until the date you specify, which means you don’t have to remember when to send it.
 Reminders are brilliant because you can queue up a series of them.